BrooksOG/BrooksOG/README.md

 # 👨‍💻 Glen Osano – IT Support | Networking | Web Development

 Hi there!
-I'm an IT Officer based in Kenya, with a passion for optimizing systems and empowering users.
+I'm an IT Officer based in Kenya, passionate about optimizing systems and empowering users.
 I specialize in **network administration**, **hardware/software support**, and **web development**, with a track record of real-world results across educational and non-profit sectors.

 ---